roam-qgis/Roam/docs/source/install/melton_install.rst

 Make sure the laptop is connected to the network before doing the following tasks:

-1. Load `GenerateFirePreventionDB.sql` in Management Studio and run/execute the script.
+1. Load ``GenerateFirePreventionDB.sql`` in Management Studio and run/execute the script.
 This will do the following

-	a.
-Create the database structure and stored procedures
+	*	Create the database structure and stored procedures
-	b.
-Create fire user with password fire
+	*	Create fire user with password fire
-	c.
-Create linked server to MEL-57
+	*	Create linked server to MEL-57

 After the above script is ran check to see if tables, views, stored procedure, user, and linked server has been created, see next 2 screen shots).

-2. In SQL Management Studio populate the FirePrevention database by running the following: `exec FirePrevention.dbo.refresh_lookup_data`.
+2. In SQL Management Studio populate the FirePrevention database by running the following: ``exec FirePrevention.dbo.refresh_lookup_data``.

 	a.
 Open new query window,
 	b.	select Fire Prevention Database
-	c.	copy and paste exec FirePrevention.dbo.refresh_lookup_data
+	c.	copy and paste ``exec FirePrevention.dbo.refresh_lookup_data``
 	d.	execute procedure